TrueZortal/UGMSSK/README.md

  - View gets rendered twice after drag/drop with only them visible(?)

  Version/Release Log:

+v0.0.4 => -
+- event log should only report based on game_id and order by update date ✅
+- add support for multiple combats/landing page ✅
+- add user accounts/authentication system and user based rendering ✅

 v0.0.3:
 - add strong params to all controllers ✅